efkah/efkah.github.io/_posts/2019-09-05-ob-good-times.md

 icon: fa-align-center
 ---

-# Good Times / Free your Mind

 Good Times are calling just take up your phone

-A new joy of life crawls through flesh and bone
+A new joy for life crawls through flesh and bone

 Stop feeling pity, you are not alone